BGRS EU, UK, Swiss Privacy Notice

 BGRS has withdrawn our certifications under the EU-US and Swiss-US Privacy Shield Framework.
 We no longer participate in either Privacy Shield Framework.
 In compliance with the Privacy Shield Frameworks, in regard to all personal data previously collected pursuant to the Frameworks and retained by us, we will continue to apply the Framework Principles.
 We also will certify annually to the U.S. Department of Commerce that we will continue to apply Framework Principles to such personal data.
 To learn more about Privacy Shield, visit the U.S. Department of Commerce Privacy Shield Website at https://www.privacyshield.gov

 Disclosures for National Security or Law Enforcement.

-Under certain circumstances, we may be required to disclose your EEA Personal Data in response to valid requests by public authorities, including to meet national security or law enforcement requirements.
+Under certain circumstances, we may be required to disclose your personal information in response to valid requests by public authorities, including to meet national security or law enforcement requirements.

 9. Overseas transfers

 Information that we collect about you is shared within the BGRS family globally as appropriate, and with approved third party suppliers and business partners.
 Our data sharing and access is conducted under agreed contract in line with EU standard contractual clauses.